 When people are unaware that these messages are being conveyed to them, entrapment can occur.
 It’s when people think advertising doesn’t affect them that they tend to be most susceptible.
 Developing greater media literacy can improve people’s ability to evaluate the messages that they’re receiving and detect attempts to manipulate them.

 So, what can be done to bring about change?
 I don’t think there’s an issue of inevitability when it comes to individual responses to consumerist messaging.
-The tendency to focus on extrinsic or intrinsic goals and values probably has a fair bit to do with one’s upbringing.
+The tendency to focus on extrinsic or intrinsic goals and values probably has a lot to do with one’s upbringing.

 I grew up in quite an anti-consumerist household, and that mindset was very strongly ingrained within me by the time I had any real degree of purchasing power.
-I’m exposed to the same kind of consumer culture messaging, but I’m able to recognize it and choose to reject it.
+I’m exposed to the same kind of consumer culture messaging, but I can recognize it and choose to reject it.

-It would be nice if corporations and their advertisements didn’t continue to fuel this consumer culture, but they’re unlikely to be motivated to do so voluntarily, and I’m not sure how regulations could effectively address this.
+It would be nice if corporations and their advertisements didn’t continue to fuel this consumer culture.
+Realistically, though, they’re unlikely to do so voluntarily, and I’m not sure how regulations could effectively address this.

 Perhaps if there was greater awareness about these insidious effects, people would be able to reevaluate their consumer behaviour and start thinking about shifting from extrinsic to more intrinsic goals and values.
 I would think that changes in consumer behaviour and demand would be the most powerful incentives for changes in industry.

 How do you tend to respond to consumer culture messaging?
 Do you have any ideas to bring about change?

 - Dittmar, H. (2007).
 The Costs of Consumer Culture and the “Cage Within”: The Impact of the Material “Good Life” and “Body Perfect” Ideals on Individuals’ Identity and Well-Being.
 Psychological Inquiry, 18(1), 23-31.